apa999/UKContracts/README.md

 Know issues
 •	Xcode occasionally reports: “SwiftUI encountered an issue when pushing a NavigationLink.
 Please file a bug.”
-•	No Onboarding in thisversion
+•	No Onboarding in this version